BigBadAlien/node-static/README.md

 $ static public
 serving "public" at http://127.0.0.1:8080

-# specify additional headers (this one is useful for development)
-# and add additional mime type
+# specify additional headers (this one is useful for development) and mime type
 $ static -H '{"Cache-Control": "no-cache, must-revalidate"}' -m '{"text/html": ["phtml"]}' -p 80 serving "." at http://127.0.0.1:8080